 4. Give your taste buds a treat

 There’s nothing quite like the freshwater trout that’s proudly dished up in a number of villages, often served with lashings of lemon, olive and garlic.
-The stone built Kakopetria is particularly popular with islanders from across the country who flock to the area for Sunday lunch.
+The stone-built Kakopetria is particularly popular with islanders from across the country who flock to the area for Sunday lunch.
 Do like the locals and wash down your meal with a dose of strong Cyprus coffee.
-And when you’ve topped up on all things tasty, take a step outside your restaurant of choice as the cobbled lanes and surrounding nature walks provide for relaxation at its best.

-If you’re opting for a night or more in nature, there is no better way to do it than a renovated traditional dwelling, really giving you the chance to take in all that village life has to offer.
+If you’re opting for a night or more in nature, there is no better way to enjoy the experience than in a renovated traditional dwelling, really giving you the chance to take in all that village life has to offer.
 With countless so called ‘agrotourism’ resorts scattered in countless villages around the Troodos area, be sure to go all out and enjoy all things Cypriot during your stay.
-And that means indulging in a traditional village meze, swigging down some local tipple, and getting to know the real character of the place, whether you sit down at the local coffee shop for a natter with locals or get better acquainted with rural arts and crafts.
+And that means indulging in a traditional village meze, guzzzling ocal tipple, and getting to know the real character of the place, whether you sit down at the local coffee shop for a natter with locals or get better acquainted with rural arts and crafts.